Parent Coaching Through Legal Situations

 This work is designed for parents who are:

-- Navigating high-conflict divorce or custody cases
+- Navigating high-conflict parenting situations during separation or divorce

-- Working with a Child and Family Investigator (CFI)
+- Working with a Child and Family Investigator (CFI) or following CFI recommendations

-- Completing court-ordered parenting coaching
+- Completing court-ordered or court-mandated parenting coaching

-- Seeking support to improve co-parenting dynamics
+- Seeking support to improve communication and reduce conflict in high-conflict co-parenting dynamics

 What the Process Looks Like